axtar/14-digits-nixie-calculator/README.md

 # 14-digits nixie calculator
+## The documents in this repository contain some information and ideas on how to build a nixie calculator.
 ## Warning: nixies need high voltage to light up.
 If you choose to build the calculator, you are doing so at your own risk.
+### Status: under construction...<br>
+**Notes:**
-**Please note that I am not affiliated with any of the service providers named in this project.**
+- I am not affiliated with any of the service providers named in this project.<br>

-### The documents in this repository contain some information and ideas on how to build a nixie calculator.
-**Status: under construction...** the hardware-related documents and files will most likely be placed under a share-alike CC license...
-**Important:** this is not a complete project.
-Neither the schematic nor the PCB design for the high voltage power supply will be made available.<br>
+- **This is not a complete project.
+Neither the schematic nor the PCB design for the high voltage power supply will be made available.**<br>

 ![calculator](https://user-images.githubusercontent.com/5904615/116227433-6e9ff400-a754-11eb-8b1b-19379015ba6b.jpg)